IBM/docker101/workshop/lab-3/README.md

 ## [Optional] OverlayFS

-OverlayFS is a union mount filesystem implementation for Linux.
-To understand what a Docker volume is, it helps to first understand how layers and the filesystem work in Docker.
+OverlayFS is a `union mount filesystem` implementation for Linux.
+To understand what a Docker volume is, it helps to understand how layers and the filesystem work in Docker.

 To start a container, Docker takes the read-only image and creates a new read-write layer on top.
 To view the layers as one, Docker uses a Union File System or OverlayFS (Overlay File System), specifically the `overlay2` storage driver.